-Designing partition keys to distribute your workload - Amazon DynamoDB
+Designing partition keys to distribute your workload in DynamoDB - Amazon DynamoDB

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).